anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 4. Verify signature of the received wrapped CA certificate object using the domain certificate contained in the voucher.
 If the validation of the signature fails, the pledge SHOULD reply with a 403 Forbidden.
 It signals that the object could not be verified and has not been accepted.
 5. If the received CA certificates are not self-signed, i.e., an intermediate CA certificate, verify them against an already installed trust anchor, as described in section 4.1.3 of {{RFC7030}}.

-In case of success, the pledge SHOULD reply with HTTP 200 OK without a response body.
+In case of success, the pledge MUST install the contained CA certificates as trust anchors and SHOULD reply with HTTP 200 OK without a response body.

+### Request Artifact: CA-Certificates (caCerts)

+Identical to the CA-Certificates (caCerts) artifact received from the registrar as defined in {{cacerts-artifact}}.
+The Registrar-Agent MUST NOT modify CA-Certificates artifacts.

+### Response (no artifact)

+In this exchange, the response is a result of the HTTP(S) default transport for this specification.
+There is no artifact provided to the Registrar-Agent.